Last Updated on

 You will know, you are in the right place if you see poles marking the skiing slope, and an open shelter just over the road.
 As we mentioned, this shelter is a perfect spot for lunch break.

-At the beginning the path to Hesten is rather wet (quite typical for Norway) but there are wooden footways built to avoid getting wet feet.
-After 300 metres path comes closer to Segla’s cliffs and turns right to follow tree line of a low birch woodland.
+Initially trail to Hesten is rather wet (quite typical for Norway) but there are wooden footways built to avoid getting wet feet.
+After 300 metres the path comes closer to Segla’s cliffs and turns right to follow tree line of a low birch woodland.
 Trail becomes more rocky and steepens, but to be honest, at that point you won’t mind anything at all, you’ll be too busy getting your eyes on the ‘tower’ of Segla.

 Once you are higher, the north face of Segla becomes visible (but still keep walking for best views).

 To get to top of Hesten continue ahead to the saddle between Hesten and Stavelitippen, then turn left and follow the rocky ridge.
-This part gets a bit tougher – you’ll have to take a narrow, mildly exposed path cutting the rocky slopes of Hesten and scramble over some boulders before reaching the top.
+This part gets a bit harder – you’ll have to take a narrow, mildly exposed path cutting the rocky slopes of Hesten, and scramble over some boulders before reaching the top.
 You can be sure – it’s worth the extra effort!!!

 It is now easy to see why Segla is often referred to ‘Sail of Senja Island’, however we still struggled to find a connection between Hesten and a horse (‘hesten’ means a horse in Norwegian)… One thing for sure – I promise you will struggle to leave this place, just as we did.

 It was the guy, who encouraged us to do few more hikes on Senja and pointed some of the best ones.
 He was so friendly and enthusiastic that we couldn’t help but feel the same.
-We promised ourselves to hike all the mountains he suggested, and we did!
+We promised ourselves to hike all the mountains he suggested, and we did (check out Keipen and Grytetippen!
+We promise, this hike will blow you away!)

 We gave him a nickname ‘Viking Blood’.
 It was quite funny; when we were carefully descending from Hesten, slowly scrambling down, he passed us – easily jumping over the boulders and careless of the drop below, he was running on the rocks like he had no fear whatsoever.
 As he passed us, we joked that he’s at such ease with the difficult terrain, and he only laughed, pointed at his chest and said ‘viking blood!’